happyqingye/Shein_Ounass-Asos_TestAutomation_POC/README.md

 #To Run the project using CMD :
+- Go to test.properties and update chromedriver path with your own chrome driver path
 - Navigate to the main directory which contains gradlew.bat and open cmd then type "gradlew clean test"

 #To run using jenkins :